azhuchkov/tgbounce/README.md

 # tgbounce: Your Telegram Assistant
-**tgbounce** is a versatile [Telegram](https://telegram.org) assistant designed to automate responses, log messages, click on buttons, and perform various actions based on your custom rules, acting on your behalf in Telegram chats.
+**tgbounce** is an advanced [Telegram](https://telegram.org) assistant, crafted to automate your chat interactions.
+It responds to messages, logs conversations, clicks buttons, and executes custom actions on your behalf, enhancing your Telegram experience with seamless efficiency.

 ## Application Model
 `tgbounce` operates on **bounces**, rules created to respond to messages.
 Each bounce includes conditions and related